 Organizations today are increasingly becoming aware of their responsibility of contributing towards the development of the society and the community.
-A large number of organizations offer financial and material assistance to various agencies working in the field of community service.
-While such financial assistance might seem to be a good enough contribution by the organizations for most, many organizations are encouraging the involvement and participation of the members of their workforce in community service.
-Other organizations need to answer the question – should organizations recognize employees for community service?
+A large number of organizations offer financial and material assistance for community service.
+Others encourage the involvement and participation of their employees in community service.
+Should organizations recognize employees for community service?

 1. Improves teamwork and collaboration